genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

   </foundation-layout-region>
 </foundation-layout>
 ```
-This is because there is a child of one of the layout regions which isn't another layout region or
-layout item (the `<h1>`).
+This is because there is a child of one of the layout regions which isn't another layout region or layout item (the `<h1>`).
 This will throw a runtime error.

-### Layout Region in Tabs
+### Layout region in tabs

 The following example is invalid: